-Idaho hospitals nearly buckling in relentless COVID surge
+‘Loss of hope’: Idaho hospitals crushed by COVID-19 surge

 Artfully inked tattoos cover the tanned forearm of a man in his 30s.
 An expectant mother’s slightly swollen belly is briefly revealed as a nurse adjusts her position.
 The young woman is five months pregnant and hooked to a breathing machine.

-Down the hall, another pregnant woman, just 24 and hooked to a ventilator, is lying prone — on top of her developing fetus — to get more air into her ravaged lungs.
+Down the hall, another pregnant woman, just 24 and on a ventilator, is lying prone — on top of her developing fetus — to get more air into her ravaged lungs.

 Idaho hit a grim COVID-19 trifecta this week, reaching record numbers of emergency room visits, hospitalizations and ICU patients.
 Medical experts say the deeply conservative state will likely see 30,000 new infections a week by mid-September.

-Note: This story has been updated to correct the last name of the man in the ICU.
-He is Jeff Scott, not Jeff Owens.